List of WWE pay-per-view and livestreaming supercards: 2014

 The WWE Network launched on February 24, 2014.
 Every pay-per-view event from this point forward aired on both traditional PPV outlets and the WWE Network.
 However, beginning with NXT Arrival, several additional events began airing exclusively on the Network.
 These Network exclusives are noted as "Network exclusive".
-Beginning in 2021, some countries saw their version of the WWE Network merge under another streaming platform (e.g., in the United States, the WWE Network merged under Peacock in March 2021, which transferred to ESPN's direct-to-consumer streaming service in September 2025).
-The "Network exclusive" note from 2021 forward also covers these other platforms.
+Beginning in 2021, some countries saw their version of the WWE Network merge under another streaming platform (e.g., in the United States, the WWE Network merged under Peacock in March 2021, which transferred to ESPN's streaming service in September 2025).
+The "Network exclusive" note from 2021 to 2025 also covers these other platforms.